All Episodes

 Our prayers become unfocused, and our sleep is often disturbed.

-Nick Abdullaziz has made controversial comments about women in the past, including that women should stop wearing lipstick and perfume to lower the risk of being raped.
+Nick Abdulaziz has made controversial comments about women in the past, including that women should stop wearing lipstick and perfume to lower the risk of being raped.

-Women's groups have slammed his statement saying Islam teaches both men and women to be responsible for m what women's groups have slammed his statements.
+Women's groups have slammed his statements saying Islam teaches both men and women to be responsible for money.

 I never heard of the guy until I ran across this story.